 7. For respective state authorities to cooperate on disconnecting religious discourse from political discourse, refining school curricula to remove discriminatory and violence-tolerating texts, and publicly shame discriminatory acts against Christians or other non-Muslim citizens.

 8. Dissolving the nine religious parties, including the Salafi Al-Nour Party, that are still operating in Egypt since they were established under the Muslim Brotherhood rule, despite their unconstitutional status.
-The High Committee on Political Parties Affairs filed a claim to dissolve those parties in mid-2015, but the court did not make a decision up till now.
+The High Committee on Political Parties Affairs filed a claim to dissolve those parties in mid-2015, but the court has not made a decision up till now.

 9. Providing press and popular media outlets with educational materials, prepared by specialists, to spread social awareness and encourage citizens to denounce religious discrimination and extremist ideologies.